dev-protocol/hashi/spec/dev/1.x/API/Mixins/Initializer.md

   // Code here...
 }
 ```

 Out of the box, calling this mixin allows you to wrap your styles with the Hashi environment.
-Sort of like a plug-and-play approach to initializing the design system.
+Sort of like a
+plug-and-play approach to initializing the design system.

-By default, the initializer initializes the design system with the default Dev Protocol brand color palette (Surface, Neutral, Scarlet, Plox, Native Blue, and Bright Cyan), the default Dev Protocol type faces (Syne, Whyte, and IBM Plex Mono), and the default structure and layout specifications (radius, widths, breakpoints, spacers, etc.).
+By default, the initializer initializes the design system with the default Dev Protocol brand color palette (Surface,
+Neutral, Scarlet, Plox, Native Blue, and Bright Cyan), the default Dev Protocol type faces (Syne, Whyte, and IBM Plex
+Mono), the default structure and layout specifications (radius, widths, breakpoints, spacers, etc.), and the default
+preset (primary = surface, accent = scarlet, background = surface-600).

-If you require a few modifications, like the global typography, global color presets, etc. We have a few mixins ready for that.
+If you require a few modifications, like the global typography, global color presets, etc. We have a few mixins ready
+for that.

 ```scss
 @use 'node_modules/@devprotocol/hashi';